jessecusack/scientific-workflow/macOS_setup.md

 * `inkscape` - vector graphics editor
 * `zotero` - my current favourite reference manager (which needs to be coupled with the [better bibtex extension](https://retorque.re/zotero-better-bibtex/))
 * `calibre` - an ebook manager
+* `djview` - for opening djv files, which are similar to pdf's

 ### Step 1.1 - energize your command line with "oh my zsh"